-- (1) A relevant person must carry out an assessment (a "customer risk assessment") that estimates the risk of ML/FT posed by a customer. - (2) The customer risk assessment must be - (a) undertaken prior to the establishment of a business relationship or the carrying out of an occasional transaction with or for that customer; - (b) regularly reviewed and, if appropriate, amended so as to keep it upto-date; and - (c) documented in order to be able to demonstrate its basis. - (3) The customer risk assessment must have regard to all relevant risk factors, including - (a) the business risk assessment carried out under paragraph 6; - (b) the nature, scale, complexity and location of the customer's activities; - (c) the persons to whom and the manner in which the products and services are provided; and - (d) reliance on third parties for elements of the customer due diligence process.
+- (1) A relevant person must carry out an assessment (a "customer risk assessment") that estimates the risk of ML/FT posed by a customer. - (2) The customer risk assessment must be - (a) undertaken prior to the establishment of a business relationship or the carrying out of an occasional transaction with or for that customer; - (b) regularly reviewed and, if appropriate, amended so as to keep it upto-date; and - (c) documented in order to be able to demonstrate its basis. - (3) The customer risk assessment must have regard to all relevant risk factors, including - (a) the business risk assessment carried out under paragraph 6; - (b) the nature, scale, complexity and location of the customer's activities; - (c) the persons to whom and the manner in which the products and services are provided; - reliance on third parties for elements of the customer due diligence process; and - (e) whether the relevant person and the customer have met during the business relationship or its formation or in the course of an occasional transaction.